 - Helps in normal cell division

 Studies revealed that Calcium regulates normal cell growth particularly the process of cell division.
 Right from the start of human development, the mineral plays a significant role.
-For this reason, pregnant women are advised to increase their Calcium intake by taking Calcium supplement or have milk and dairy products in their diet.
+For this reason, pregnant women are advised to increase their Calcium intake by taking a Calcium supplement or have milk and dairy products in their diet.